-Baylor Scott & White Community Wellness and Diabetes Center – Brenham, located at the corner of South Day Street and Goessler Street, provides services and screenings aimed at improving the health and well-being citizens in a seven-county area.
+Baylor Scott & White Community Wellness and Diabetes Center – Brenham, located at the corner of S. Day St. and Goessler St., provides services and screenings aimed at improving the health and well-being citizens in a seven-county area.
 The friendly and helpful staff strive to provide and assist our members in prevention and management of chronic health conditions.

 Our American Diabetes Association-recognized Diabetes Center offers a variety of resources for individuals diagnosed with diabetes, including one-on-one education, group classes and a diabetes refresher class.
 The center is coordinated by a Dietician who is also a Certified Diabetes Educator.
 Most services are covered by Medicare and private health insurance.